We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These gummies contain 100% of the DV for numerous key nutrients, including vitamins A, C, and E. The amounts of selenium and vitamins B6 and B12 are higher than the DV.

 In addition, this product provides 50% of the DV of zinc and other B vitamins.
 It also contains some fruit and vegetable powders.
-Nature’s Way are GMP-registered by NSF International and certified organic.
+Nature’s Way is GMP-registered by NSF International and certified organic.

 - interact with medications or other supplements